hirengondhiya/HirenGondhiya_T2A1/README.md

 - What hardware is used by the app?

-  As per [AWS case study of Airbnb](https://aws.amazon.com/solutions/case-studies/airbnb-case-study/), most of Airbnb's infrastructure is hosted on [AWS](https://aws.amazon.com/).
+  As per [AWS case study of Airbnb](https://aws.amazon.com/solutions/case-studies/airbnb-case-study/), most of Airbnb's hardware is virtualized and hosted on [AWS](https://aws.amazon.com/).
+AWS works based on Infrastructure As A Service (IAAS) model.
+In this model the provider leases its physical computing resources for example servers as a virtual server which can be accessed and managed through internet service.

   Due to the huge number of simultaneous customers being served by Airbnb it uses about 200 servers which are nothing but two hundred instances of Amazon EC2.
 To optimally distribute the requests, coming from the large number of users, among the 200 servers it uses Elasti Load Balancing service provided by AWS.
 To store the data, generated from various requests, Airbnb uses Amazon RDS, which is a relational database service from AWS.
 To store various kinds of files for example, backups, pictures of properties and users, etc..., it uses Amazon Simple Storage service which is a kind of cloud file storage service.

   As per the [AWS case study of Airbnb](https://aws.amazon.com/solutions/case-studies/airbnb-case-study/), most of Airbnb's infrastructure is hosted on [AWS](https://aws.amazon.com/).
 Due to the huge number of simultaneous customers being served by Airbnb, it uses about 200 servers which are nothing but two hundred instances of Amazon EC2.
 To optimally distribute the requests, coming from a large number of users, among the 200 servers it uses Elasti Load Balancing service provided by AWS.
 To store the data, generated from various requests, Airbnb uses Amazon RDS, which is a relational database service from AWS.
 To store various kinds of files, for example, backups, pictures of properties and users, etc..., it uses Amazon Simple Storage service which is a kind of cloud file storage service.